allebb/collection/README.md

 License
 -------

-This client library is released under the GPLv2 license, a [copy of the license](https://github.com/bobsta63/collection/blob/master/LICENSE) is provided in this package.
+This client library is released under the MIT license, a [copy of the license](https://github.com/bobsta63/dodns/blob/master/LICENSE) is provided in this package.

 Setup
 -----